Jieyang

+History

+The name Jieyang can be traced back to the 33rd year of Qin Shi Huang (214 BC) when the emperor set up a garrison on the south side of Jieling (揭嶺之陽).
+In Chinese fengshui, facing south means "yang" (陽), which is propitious.
+Jieling means Mount Jie, so is the name Jieyang (揭陽).

 Administration

 The prefecture-level city of Jieyang administers five county-level divisions, including two districts, one county-level city (administered on behalf of the province) and two counties.

 These are further divided into 100 township-level divisions, including 69 towns, 10 townships and 21 subdistricts.